-During the summer term we organise days out with parents to broaden the children’s experience and have fun at the same time!
-Over the past few years this has included days out to Marlow on the train, family picnics in the Park and Teddy Bears’ picnics.
+During the summer term we organise a summer trip with parents to broaden the children’s experience.
+Over the past few years this has included days out to Braywick Nature reserve and a BCA Zoo tour.

 Each session runs with a maximum of 30 children and six staff members, above the stated Ofsted guidelines.
 We provide this in order to give the very highest standards of care and attention to the children we look after.

 Security and safety

 The safety and security of your children is utmost in our minds.
 Little Fishes aims to provide a setting where children are encouraged to be valued, stay safe and be happy.
 We achieve this by:

 - ensuring all our staff and committee members have the appropriate DBS checks.
 We also have a safe-guarding officer present at any recruitment panels